PREVENTION OF TOOTH DECAY

 1. FLUORIDE TREATMENT

-If a cavity has not reached the gumline yet, it can be treated through professional fluoride treatment.
-In this process, the dentists provide gels, varnish, and foam high in fluoride concentration.
+If a cavity has not reached the gumline, it can be treated through professional fluoride treatment.
+In this process, the dentist applies gels, varnish, or foam with a high fluoride concentration.

-They contain much more quantities of fluoride than your toothpaste or mouthwash and are applied with the help of swab, brush, or trays.
-Fluoride makes the teeth’ enamel more resistant to the action of cavities and acids.
-It also accelerates the build-up of healthy nutrients, which prevents or slows down the occurrence of decay.
+These contain much more fluoride than toothpaste or mouthwash and are applied using a swab, brush, or trays.
+Fluoride makes tooth enamel more resistant to decay and acids.
+It also helps rebuild healthy minerals that prevent or slow the progression of decay.

 2. TOOTH FILLINGS

-Dental fillings are children’s most common and widely preferred tooth decay treatment.
-Dentists remove or extract the cavities during treatment and fill the infected area with tooth-coloured fillings.
+Dental fillings are the most common and widely preferred tooth decay treatment for children.
+Dentists remove the cavities and fill the infected area with tooth-colored fillings.

-There are various types of fillings; however, composite and porcelain fillings are the most common, which completely blend with natural teeth and do not affect dental aesthetics.
+There are various types of fillings, but composite and porcelain fillings are the most common, as they blend well with natural teeth and do not affect dental aesthetics.

 3. DENTAL CROWNS

-Dental crowns are the best option to stop the spread of decay immediately.
-Children’s teeth are relatively weaker, have a thinner layer of enamel, and are more susceptible to the spread of infection.
-Dental crowns, in addition to saving the decayed tooth, also stop the spread of infection to adjacent teeth or other parts of the mouth.
-Crowns also restore the teeth’ size, shape, form, and function.
+Dental crowns are an excellent option to stop the spread of decay.
+Children’s teeth are relatively weaker, with a thinner enamel layer, making them more susceptible to infection.
+Crowns save the decayed tooth and prevent the spread of infection to adjacent teeth.
+They also restore the size, shape, and function of the tooth.

 4. ROOT CANAL TREATMENT

-Root canal treatment becomes necessary if decay reaches the innermost layer of teeth.
-It involves the removal of the damaged nerve from the affected area and the replacement of empty spaces with fillings.
-Root canals effectively treat tooth decay and also anchor other dental treatments such as veneers, dentures, and bridges.
+Root canal treatment is necessary if decay reaches the innermost layer of the tooth.
+This procedure removes the damaged nerve and fills the space with a dental material.
+Root canals effectively treat deep decay and also serve as support for future restorations such as veneers, dentures, or bridges.

 5. TOOTH EXTRACTION

-If the decay exceeds the gumline, the decayed tooth no longer remains treatable.
-In such cases, tooth extraction is the only option left to help stop the spread of infection to surrounding teeth.
-Pediatric dentists generally perform this procedure with the help of sedatives to make this process painless for their younger patients.
-The extracted teeth are then replaced with artificial dental alternatives, including dentures, bridges, and implants.
+If decay exceeds the gumline, the tooth is no longer treatable and must be extracted.
+In such cases, extraction is the only option to prevent the spread of infection.
+Pediatric dentists typically use sedation to make the procedure painless.
+The extracted tooth may be replaced with artificial alternatives, such as dentures, bridges, or implants.

 SEALANTS

 A cavity is a hole that forms on the surface of a tooth.
-Cavities are caused when sugars in the food we eat and bacteria in our mouths mix together, producing a mild acid that eats away at the outer layer of our teeth (called enamel).
+Cavities are caused when sugars from food and bacteria in the mouth mix, producing acids that erode the enamel.

-To help prevent cavities, one of our dentists or hygienists can apply a hard coat of resin, called a sealant, to the biting surface of your children’s molars or back teeth.
-This coating fills in the pits and grooves of the teeth (where cavities often start), and acts as a barrier between the teeth and the decay causing acids that form in the mouth.
+To help prevent cavities, a dentist or hygienist can apply a hard coat of resin called a sealant to the chewing surfaces of your child’s molars.
+This coating fills the pits and grooves of the teeth, acting as a barrier between the tooth and decay-causing acids.